ktstowell/flowxo-services-activecampaign/README.md

 ```
 * Authentication

-	Alternative to typing a URL and KEY everytime you are able to create a `./.env` file:
+	Alternative to typing a URL and KEY everytime, you are able to create a `./.env` file:

 	``` bash
 	KEY=<key from your Active Campaign settings page>